Skip to main content

 DfE – Department for Education – the central government Department responsible for Education in England and Wales.

-Education, Health and Care plan – A legal document issued by the LA specifying the needs, resources and provision required to support the child and can include a named school that is suitable for providing education for that child.
+Education, Health and Care plan – A legal document issued by the LA specifying the needs, resources and provisions required to support the child and can include a named school that is suitable for providing education for that child.

 Foundation school (F) – Maintained by the local authority.